ramakrishna-sathi/ramakrishna-sathi/README.md

 ### Hi there 👋

-- 📕 I’m currently pursuing at Lovely Professional University
+- 📕 I’m currently pursuing B-TECH at Lovely Professional University
 - 🌱 I’m currently intrested in Front-End Developer
 - 💬 Ask me about any tech related stuff
 - 📫 How to reach me: Instagram - @ rama_krishna-1